JJLongoria/aura-helper/README.md

 ### Commands features
 Some commands with tools for help in your work.
 All commands start with "AuraHelper:"

+#### Code Completion:
+    - Refresh Metadata Index: Refresh the Aura Helper metadata index for support Code Completion tools with sObjects and queries.
+    - Refresh Metadata Index for Object: Refresh the Aura metadata index for spececific object.

 #### Aura:
     - Generate Aura Documentation: A simple command for generate a skeleton of aura documentation file for an Aura Component based on user designed templates.
                             If you create JavaScript comments with JavaScript standard scheme, method information will be filled automatically.